How to Find a Job That You Love in Boise, Idaho

 Okay, we’re starting at the Boise City Area Economic Summary.
-So this has been updated as of January 5th, 2023, and this is some information that you might find helpful if you’re choosing a place to live; you’re not exactly sure where you want to live, you’re not exactly sure where you could make the most money.
-You’ll make the most money in Ada County because that is where Boise is, the downtown hub, the Metropolitan City.
+This has been updated as of January 5, 2023, and it has some information that you might find helpful if you’re choosing a place to live.
+So, you’re not exactly sure where you want to live, or you’re not exactly sure where you could make the most money?
+Here’s a hint, you will make the most money in Ada County because that is where Boise is, the downtown hub, the metropolitan city.
 So in Ada County, the average weekly wage for all industries is $1,000 or more.
 In the surrounding counties, you have $900 to $999, and so forth.
-Canyon County is $900 to $999.
+Canyon County also goes from $900 to $999.

 Where People Are Living When They Work in Boise

 You could loop in that $1,000 or more because if you’ve ever driven on the freeway in this area, you’ll see all of the traffic coming from the Nampa and Caldwell area in the morning heading into Boise.
-And so that is where people are living, so this is pulling where people are working, where those wages are.
-So remember that your odds of driving into Boise and making more money are higher.
+That is where people live, so this is pulling where people are working, where those wages are.
+Remember that your odds of driving into Boise and making more money are higher.
 Not to say you can’t make a good wage in Canyon County.

 Unemployment Rate in Idaho